amitaigl/amitaigl/README.md

 ### Projects
   <p>
     <a href="https://github.com/amitaigl/libraries"><b>Efficient Data Structures</b></a>
-    - The data structures are built with an emphasis on efficiency, low memory usage and CPU usage time.
+    - A project of building data structures in the C and C++ languages ​​with an emphasis on efficiency, low memory usage and CPU usage time.
   </p>
   <p>
     <a href="https://github.com/amitaigl/Repositories"><b>Video Displaying</b></a>